mikesir87/docker-docs/content/compose/compose-file/08-configs.md

 ## Example 2

 `<project_name>_app_config` is created when the application is deployed, by registering the inlined content as the configuration data.
-This means Compose infers variables when creating the config, which allows you to adjust content according to service configuration:
+This comes with the benefits Compose will infer variables when creating the config, which allows to adjust content according to service configuration:

 ```yml